kspalaiologos/modern-rzip/README.md

 * rzip (pre-processing only)

 **modern-rzip**'s memory management scheme permits maximum use of system ram to pre-process files and then compress them.

-### Usage and Integration
-See Discussions and Wiki for info.

 ### Thanks
 Con Kolivas - the creator of `lrzip`, Peter Hyman - maintainer of the `lrzip-next` fork.